Rambuteau station: History

 The station opened as part of the original section of the line from Châtelet to Porte des Lilas on 28 April 1935.

 As part of the "Un métro + beau" programme by the RATP, the station's corridors were renovated and modernised on 29 November 2002.

-In 2017, a Berlin-based fashion label, Dumitrascu, held its SS18 presentation at the station as part of Paris Fashion Week to showcase its latest collection as a result of a last-minute change of plans instead of having it at the nearby Center Georges-Pompidou as originally planned.
+In 2017, a Berlin-based fashion label, Dumitrascu, held its SS18 presentation at the station as part of Paris Fashion Week to showcase its latest collection as a result of a last-minute change of plans instead of having it at the nearby Centre Georges-Pompidou as originally planned.